Aw….so tiny and so cute!

 - Patellar Luxation,

 They are also susceptible to dental problems, especially as they get older.
-It is important that you should brush their teeth regularly and get them checked by a veterinarian every 3 to 6 months.
+You must brush your teeth regularly and get them checked by a veterinarian every 3 to 6 months.

 And while…